Emely de Heus: Personal life

 De Heus was born in Mijnsheerenland, Netherlands.
 Her father is Bert de Heus, a veteran amateur driver in the 24H Series endurance racing championship.
-Her family own and operate De Heus Tractors, based in Mijnsheerenland.
+Her family owns and operates De Heus Tractors, based in Mijnsheerenland.
+Her racing heroes growing up were Michael Schumacher and Kimi Raikkonen.

-De Heus is currently studying for a degree in marketing and communications at the Johan Cruyff Institute.
+De Heus is studying for a degree in software engineering.

 Career

 Karting

-Emely de Heus competed in the 2019 and 2020 Rotax Max Challenge International Trophy in karting.
+De Heus competed in the 2019 and 2020 Rotax Max Challenge International Trophy in karting.
 In 2019, she secured 4 points and finished in 27th position overall.
 In 2020, she improved to 23rd place with 45 points.
 In February 2020 she won the Dutch Wintercup in Senior Karting at Berghem.
 That same year, she amassed 239 points in the Dutch Rotax Max Senior National Championship, finishing 4th overall.

 F4 Spanish Championship

 For the 2021 season, De Heus made her debut in single seater racing in the F4 Spanish Championship.
 She competed for Dutch team, MP Motorsport.

 De Heus competed in all 21 races of the season.
 She finished in 29th place in the drivers standings and won the 2021 Female Trophy.